gbumps/rn-screenguard-docs/docs/getting-started/linking.md

 ## RN v0.59 (Deprecated)

 <blockquote class="custom-blockquote">
-I highly recommend to update your current React Native project to at least `0.68+` or higher to keep up-to-date with community, reducing issues and bug fixing, also New Architecture upgrade.
+I highly recommend to update your current React Native project to at least `0.68+` or higher to keep up-to-date with community, reducing issues and bug fixing, also New Architecture supported.
 </blockquote>

 React-native 0.59 and lower: Please do manual installation as follow